 In the fall of 1995, I started a new church in West Unity, Ohio named Grace Baptist Church.
-Several years later, the name of the church changed to Our Father’s House.
+Several years later, we changed the name of the church to Our Father’s House to better reflect our non-denominational approach.
 Prior to starting this church, I pastored Olive Branch Christian Union Church — located five miles north of West Unity.
 Several families from Olive Branch joined with us in our new church endeavor.
 This post is about one of the families who made the move to the new church.

 One week the church decided to hold a yard sale at its building.
-The women of the church put tables outside of the building stacked with clothing and knickknacks they hoped to sell.
+The women of the church put tables outside of the building, stacked with clothing and knickknacks they hoped to sell.
 They also put items for sale inside the church.
 The proceeds of the sale would go towards some sort of church project.
-One morning after the first day of the sale the phone rang at the church.
+On the morning after the first day of the sale the phone rang at the church.
 It was Betty and she was quite upset with me for allowing the women to have a sale in God’s house.
-Quoting Jesus cleansing the Temple of money changers, Betty couldn’t believe that I would ever permit such a thing.
+Quoting the Jesus cleansing the Temple of money changers Bible passage, Betty couldn’t believe that I would ever permit such a thing.
 She then informed me that she and her husband would no longer be attending the church.
 I made no effort to talk her out of leaving the church.
 Quite frankly, their entire contribution to the church was disrupting the services every time they were late.
 As far as I know, they never financially contributed to the church, even though both of them had full-time jobs at a nearby factory.
 They never volunteered to help clean the church, visit shut-ins, man the clothing room/food pantry, or any of the other opportunities they had to help others.
-Betty couldn’t even be bothered to help her invalid sister.
+Betty couldn’t even be bothered to help her invalid sister, who was a member of the church.
 Well, she would help IF her sister would pay Betty for the privilege.
 Of all the things Betty did, this infuriated me the most.
 I thought, this is your sister, and you won’t help her unless she gives you money?
 How Christian is that?
 The church, of course, stepped in and helped Betty’s sister, often taking her to doctor’s appointments in Toledo — 50 miles away.
 Needless to say, when Betty said they were leaving the church, I thought, good riddance!

 One time, Betty made a deep financial sacrifice and bought — at Goodwill — a $2 wall plaque of Jesus for the church nursery.
 Several years after John and Betty left the church, I resigned and the congregation decided to disband.
 As we were gathering up things to donate to Goodwill and other churches, I came upon Betty’s plaque.
 As I turned Jesus over, I noticed that Betty had written her name and the words PLEASE RETURN on the back of the plaque.
-I snickered as I read it, and then, with great pleasure, I tossed the plaque in the trash.
-For the first time, I had the final word.
+I snickered as I read it, and then, with great pleasure and delight, tossed the plaque in the trash.
+For the first time, I had the last word.